LeeMorinUCF/QMB6358F23/demo_06_data_in_R/README.md

  Max.   :25.0   Max.   :120.00
 ```

-Determine the dimensions of a dataset as a vector or one dimension at a time.
+Determine the dimensions of a dataset either as a vector or one dimension at a time.

 ```
 dim(cars_df)